vivek1108/readme/README.md

 **objective_function**
 ---
+An objective function is the output that you want to maximize or minimize.
+It is what we will measure designs against to decide which option is best.
+The objective function can be thought of as the goal of your generative design process.

 BOA uses this function to perform 4 differnet process to prepare the data , populate with respective values , run simulations and prepare the output variable and return the optimized value.